-If the St Mary's University Police Department, in conjunction with other University administrators, local first responders and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the St. Mary's University Community, Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary's University Police Department will be responsible for determining if an immediate (emergency) notification is warranted, essentially confirming the emergency and immediately notifying the campus community.
-If an immediate (emergency) notification is needed, it is sent to members of the University community via email and a StMU Alert.
+If the St Mary's University Police Department, in conjunction with other University administrators, local first responders and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the St. Mary's University Community, the following will apply.
+Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary's University Police Department will be responsible for determining if an Immediate (emergency) Notification is warranted, essentially confirming the emergency and immediately notifying the campus community.
+If an Immediate (emergency) Notification is needed, it is sent to members of the University community via email and an StMU Alert.
 The content of the message will be developed, and the message will be sent by the University Police Department.
 University Police will send the message to the St. Mary's University Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.